darkman66/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

     wget https://www.python.org/ftp/python/2.7.10/Python-2.7.10.tgz

 Compile Python under your custom directory (*—prefix* flag).
 In below example I'm ging to compile Python under */opt/py* to make sure that Python which later on I will use with PostgreSQL is not conflicting with Python that is installed with operating system.
-Custom python also has on advantage.
+Custom Python also has got one significant advantage.
 If operating system (ex.
-Linux) comes with Python that is essential part of system tools (ex. yum) it is always good idea to isolate Python that you're about to use with your application from system's Python.
+Linux) comes with Python that is main part of system tools (ex. yum) it is always good idea to isolate Python that you're about to use with your application from system's Python.

-Please make sure to add –enable-shared flag during compilation.
+Please make sure to add *–enable-shared* flag during compilation.
 This option will tell Python to compile with shared librares.
 Once Python libraries are compiled with shared option then any software can soft link them and use Python.

     ~/stuff/Python-2.7.10% ./configure —prefix=/opt/py –enable-shared

-Once compilation is finished, some operating systems when you try to run your compiled Python can return below error message.
+When compilation is finished, some operating systems when you try to run your compiled Python can return below error message.

     py ➤ bin/python2.7

     bin/python2.7: error while loading shared libraries: libpython2.7.so.1.0: cannot open shared object file: No such file or directory**

-Then you need to add *lib path* of your newly compiled python to the system lib path.
+You have to add *lib path* of your newly compiled Python to the system lib path.
 For instance you can add below linbe to your .bashrc file.
+In my case I compiled Python under */opt/py* so that is why I added path as below.

     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/opt/py/lib